cloud-platforms-streaming/cloud-platforms-streaming.github.io/README.md

 ## How?

-Want to get on the stream and hack on some fun Red Hat OpenShift, OpenShift adjacent, or related upstream projects fill out the appropriate submission form.
+Want to get on the stream and hack on some fun Red Hat OpenShift, OpenShift adjacent, or related upstream projects?
+Fill out the appropriate submission form and we'll be in touch.

 OpenShift Twitch Stream Topic Proposal Form: https://red.ht/streamform (Red Hat employees only)

 OpenShift Twitch Public Feedback Form: https://red.ht/stream-feedback (public, partners, customers, etc.)

+Please read (and contribute to) the documentation: https://github.com/cloud-platforms-streaming/streaming-docs

 ## [Red Hat OpenShift Twitch](https://www.twitch.tv/redhatopenshift)